kubernetes-sigs/lws/keps/960-DisaggregatedSet-subroles/README.md

    whenever `subRoles` is present.
 5. **Multi-slice External scaling.** This follows the initial KEP-849 restriction until aggregate versus per-slice scaler semantics are defined.
+6. **Hash group identity.** The initial implementation supports only ordinal group identity because scale-down assignment relies on knowing which StatefulSet ordinals will be removed.
+A role cannot combine `subRoles` with `groupIdentity: Hash`.

 ## Proposal